aequitas-aod/template-python-project-poetry/README.md

     ```bash
     ./rename-template.sh my_project
     ```

     This will coherently rename the template's project name with the one chosen by you (i.e. `my_project`, in this example)

+    * __Remark__: this step is now automatic thanks to the `init.yml` workflow which is triggered when using this template to create a new repository

 4. Commit & push